Raphiiko/OyasumiVR/README.md

   - Automatically turn off trackers and/or controllers:
     - When you go to sleep (so you still have some juice left in the morning!)
     - When putting them on a charger
-- :large*blue_circle: VRChat Status Automations
+- :large_blue_circle: VRChat Status Automations
-  <br>Automatically change your status based on the number of players in your world:
+  - Automatically change your status based on the number of players in your world:
-  <br>\_Be on blue when you are alone so your friends can join you, and switch to orange when there's enough people around!*
+    <br>_Switch to blue when you are sleeping alone so your friends can join you, and switch to orange when there's enough people around!_
 - :wrench: Turning off all trackers and/or controllers with a single click.
 - :zzz: Manage automations with a sleep mode in various ways:
   - Detect falling asleep: